hormones/submission_telebot/README.md

 [@submission_telebot](https://t.me/submission_telebot)

 ## Current problems/optimization points
-- [ ] After the approval is completed, the approved log is sent as reply to the approval channel instead of being placed in the comments
+- [ ] When the desktop version submits multiple pictures in one message, if you choose not to compress the picture, it will be sent by Telegram in turn, resulting in the submission being split into multiple messages (there is no problem with compressed pictures, and there is no good solution for the time being)

 ## FAQ
 1. If server start failed, please check log file `submission_telebot.log` first, if you have any question, please submit issue